Ten Tragic Days: 11–12 February: bombardment of city

-Ambassador Wilson now took the view that President Madero, by not surrendering instantly to the mutineers, was responsible for the bloodshed.
+Wilson now took the view that President Madero, by not surrendering instantly to the mutineers, was responsible for the bloodshed.
 This view was congenial to the Spanish Minister, and to it were won the British and German ministers.
 Ambassador Wilson said that he called into consultation, on this and subsequent occasions, only his British, Spanish and German colleagues because they represented the largest interest here, and "the others really did not matter."
 At another time, Mr. Wilson explained that it would have been difficult to contact them all, so he consulted with those representing the largest interests.

 The Austrian and Japanese legations, with all the Latin American representatives, including those of Brazil, Chile, and Cuba, took the view that the constitutional government was justified in maintaining its authority, and that it was no business of foreign diplomats to interfere against the constitutional government in a domestic conflict.

-Following the call on Madero during which Ambassador Wilson, with the British minister Francis Stronge and the German minister Paul von Hintze told President Madero that they protested against his continuing hostilities, Ambassador Wilson, accompanied by the British minister, went to the arsenal, called on Felix Díaz, and as Ambassador Wilson reports to Secretary of State Philander Knox that day, 'urged that firing be confined to a particular zone."
+Following the call on Madero during which Ambassador Wilson, with the British minister Francis Stronge and the German minister Paul von Hintze telling President Madero that they protested against his continuing hostilities.
+Wilson, accompanied by Stronge, went to the arsenal and spoke with Díaz; as Wilson reported to Secretary of State Philander Knox that day, he "urged that firing be confined to a particular zone."
 Bombardment of the downtown continued, with civilians feeling the impact of the fighting.
 Bodies of civilians and soldiers were left in the streets, along with those of horses.
 Food was scarce.